EliasLahham/Movie-Spectrum-Generator/README.md

 ## Instructions

-1. Have [libraries](https://github.com/EliasLahham/Movie-Spectrum-Generator/blob/main/README.md#libraries-used) installed and execute the script
+1. Have these [libraries](https://github.com/EliasLahham/Movie-Spectrum-Generator/blob/main/README.md#libraries-used) installed and execute the script
 2. Select a video file.
 Most formats are accepted (.mp4 and .mkv have been tested and work)
 3. Select a location to save the movie spectrum image
 4. Create a name for the movie spectrum image